HermesBoots/holberton-system_engineering-devops/0x01-shell_permissions/README.md

 ## Look in the Mirror
 Set the permissions on one file to be the same as those on another file using `chmod`.
 Both files have fixed names.

+## Directories
+Recursively giving execute permission to the working directory, but only affecting directories.
+This uses a common `chmod` option and a rare symbolic permission.